textpattern/textpattern.github.io/administration/files-panel.md

 When you have marked a file and put its path into the upload field by clicking 'open' (or 'OK'), you can start uploading by clicking 'Upload'.

 The file will be uploaded to the files folder of Textpattern (but remember the file size limitations).
 A reference will automatically be saved in the database and the file editing panel will be opened.
 Here you can enter additional information (see below) regarding the file, or replace the file.
-To save those informations and return to the Files panel click 'Save'.
+To save those informations and return to the Files panel press 'Save'.

 ## Existing files